How Much Cash to Bring to Mexico in 2026 (Real Numbers from a Resident)

 Before booking your vacation, it’s best to determine what regions of the country you plan to visit and map out transportation routes and costs.

-A factor that determines the total cost of transportation is the size of the area you visit and the distance between attractions.
+A factor determining the total cost of transportation is the size of the area you visit and the distance between attractions.

-For example, the Yucatan Peninsula has many things to do and see in a relatively small area which makes transportation more affordable.
+For example, the Yucatan Peninsula has many things to do and see in a relatively small area, making transportation more affordable.

-For longer distances, rental cars, buses, or flights are the most convenient option.
+Renting a car in Mexico, buses, or flights are the most convenient option for longer distances.
 Prices for both vary based on the season and route.

-For intercity travel, buses and taxis are the most affordable option.
+Buses and taxis are the most affordable option for intercity travel.
 Note that taxi drivers work off fixed prices.

 🚌 Public Transportation Fare